chenkang455/Spike-Image-Reconstruction/README.md

 The real-world spike dataset<sup>[3]</sup> is available for download [here](https://openi.pcl.ac.cn/Cordium/SpikeCV/datasets/dirs/57050f24-f6da-4670-bf2f-3134ca625cdc?type=-1).

-After downloading, please put them under the 'Data' folder and rename the train and test parts to 'train' and 'test' folders, respectively.
+After downloading, please put them under the `Data` folder and rename the train and test parts to `train` and `test` folders, respectively.
 The project should then be organized as follows:
 ```
 <project root>
 ├── compare_zoo